kevinlu1211/CarND/Part5-Vehicle-Detection-And-Tracking/README.md

 ![alt text][image4]

+As mentioned above, the HSV spaces seems to have more false positives than the LAB space.

 ---

 ### Video Implementation

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
-Here's a [link to my video result](https://www.youtube.com/edit?o=U&video_id=0c9tmgVvgxw) note that this video combines the lane detection algorithm, the code for that can be found [here](https://github.com/kevinlu1211/CarND/tree/master/Part4-Advanced-Lane-Lines)
+Here's a [link to my video result](https://www.youtube.com/edit?o=U&video_id=0c9tmgVvgxw) note that this video combines the [lane detection algorithm] (https://github.com/kevinlu1211/CarND/tree/master/Part4-Advanced-Lane-Lines) with the vehicle detection algorithm.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.